valeriap/diego-release/README.md

   ./scripts/generate-bosh-lite-manifests
   ```

-  1. **EXPERIMENTAL**: If using MySQL run the following to enable it on Diego:
+  1. If using MySQL run the following to enable it on Diego:

      ```bash
      cd ~/workspace/diego-release
      USE_SQL='mysql' ./scripts/generate-bosh-lite-manifests
      ```

-  1. **EXPERIMENTAL**: If using Postgres run the following to enable it on Diego:
+  1. If using Postgres run the following to enable it on Diego:

      ```bash
      cd ~/workspace/diego-release